CI-CD-DHBW-HDH-pschoeppner/SaJoSaJoNi/README.md

 8. Rage-quit.[^1]

 [^1] We do not take responsibility for equipment or livelyhoods damaged during fits of rage by the end user.

+## Docker
+There *is* a Docker image for this repository, too.
+I *could* tell you how to set it up, but honestly, I can't be bothered to.
+Figure it out yourself, you can read documentation just as well as I can.